hanhuazhu/ms/README.md

 # Introduction
 Questions Microservice is a program made for the purposes of CS361 in order to serve questions from a local database.

-**Users can quickly get started by reading the section under Basics**.
+**Users can quickly get started by running "node index.js" in the project directory.
+Node.js must be installed on the user's system.
+Furthermore, please read the section under Basics**.
 Further information on features, while are not necessary, can be found under More Info.

 # Basics